uwe-app/website/site/docs/other/commands/build.md

 {{> crumbtrail}}

+## {{title}}

 The `build` command take source files in the `site` folder and compiles them to a build directory; it is the default command.

 It reads `site.toml` from a project directory and uses the [settings]({{ link "/docs/settings/" }}) for the build.
 If the `site.toml` file declares a [workspace]({{ link "/docs/settings/workspace/" }}) then all projects in the workspace are compiled.

-When no project directory is specified then the current working directory is used so to compile a website just run:
+When no project directory is specified then the current working directory is used to compile a website just run:

 ```text
 uwe